Unredeemed Gift Cards Accounting: A Complete Guide

 Breakage is the portion of gift card value that a company predicts will never be redeemed.
 Think of it as the funds left on those forgotten gift cards tucked away in drawers or wallets.
 Companies can recognize this breakage as revenue, but it requires careful estimation based on past experience with gift card redemption.
 This prediction relies on historical data and insights into consumer behavior.

-Estimate and Recognize Breakage Revenue
+Estimating and Recognizing Breakage Revenue

 So, how do you actually calculate and account for breakage revenue?
 It's essential to make a reasonable estimate, often using historical redemption rates from the past five to ten years.
 If you're a newer business without much historical data, a common starting point is estimating a 5–10% breakage rate.
 Updated accounting standards offer more structured methods for recognizing breakage income, often linking it to the redemption of other gift cards.
 Two common approaches are the proportionate method and the remote method.
 If you choose the proportionate method, ensure your data collection systems are robust enough to reliably estimate those breakage rates.
 Accurate tracking is key to making this method work effectively.
 For more insights, explore how HubiFi can streamline your revenue recognition processes.

-Understanding State Escheatment Laws
+Navigating State Escheatment Laws for Unredeemed Gift Cards

 This section covers the often-overlooked aspect of gift card accounting: escheatment.
 It's crucial to understand these state-specific regulations to ensure your business remains compliant.

-Escheatment Requirements
+Understanding Escheatment Requirements

 Escheatment happens when unclaimed property, including unused gift card balances, transfers to the state after a specified period.
 Think of it as a "finders keepers" rule for the state.
 Each state has its own set of escheatment laws, outlining dormancy periods (how long a gift card must be inactive before it's considered unclaimed) and reporting requirements.
 Some states define inactivity as a lack of both purchases and balance inquiries, so even checking a gift card balance can reset the dormancy period.
 This means you need to track not only sales and redemptions but also any balance checks.
 For multi-state businesses, this can quickly become complex, as you'll need to comply with the laws of every state where you have customers.